BorAydin/MERN-Dev-dev/README.md

 posts.
 Error solutions and additions are available.

 mongoURI is MongoDB connection data.
 Must add your mongoURI named default.json in config file.

+A private key must be generated for jwt.sign()